mkraenz/dwarves-of-mikraz-1/README.md

 v0.1.0

-- [ ] bug: NeededItemPanel not updating
+- [x] bug: building Needs not updating when sawmill is buildable but others are not and i switch between buildings.
+Sawmill will never be shown in Needs.
 - [ ] options menu
   - [ ] language
     - [x] don't translate the label